 When you choose Show Title in the Design tab, the image titles you added in Step 3 display below each image.
 This helps visitors know where they're going.

-- Image titles have the same color and font as your site's body text for your site; edit this in the Site Styles Panel.
+- Image titles have the same color and font as your site's body text.

 - There isn't a way to adjust the size or justify the text.